 Additional benefits of Ujjayi pranayama include diminished pain from headaches, relief of sinus pressure, decrease in phlegm, and strengthening the nervous and digestive systems.

 Ujjayi tells us when we need to surrender into a resting posture, as the breath should remain as even and smooth in the postures as when we rest.
-It allows us to practice honesty in our practice, taking a step back to let go of our ego.
+It allows us to practice honesty in our personal practice or during an online yoga class.
+Taking a step back to let go of our ego, and recenter in the self.

 Ujjayi allows us to practice full deep breaths during the challenges of a physical practice.
 Therefore, we can stay just as equanimous when faced with the challenges of our daily lives.